Why Scouting?

 Building Character

 Young people need to know to be good and to do good.
 Few will argue with the importance of teaching values and responsibility to our children – not only right from wrong, but specific, affirmative values such as fairness, courage, honor, and respect for others.
-Beginning with the Scout Oath and Scout Law, the Boy Scouts of America program is infused with character-building activities that allow youth to apply abstract principles to daily living situations.
+Beginning with the Scout Oath and Scout Law, the Scouting America program is infused with character-building activities that allow youth to apply abstract principles to daily living situations.